premkumar6/premkumar6/README.md

-- 👋 Hi, I’m @premkumar6
+- 👋 Hi, I’m Premkumar Ganesan
-- 👀 I’m interested in Reinforcement learning in robots and humanoid robots
+- 👀 I’m interested in Robots.
+I envision that one day every household will have smart robots who will share our social space, take care of elderly persons, perform various monotonous household jobs, and even share emotions with us and keep us company.
-- 🌱 I’m currently learning in reinforcement learning for grasping manipulation
+- 🌱 I’m currently learning in reinforcement learning for grasping manipulation, COVID-19 Impact on sensorineural hearing loss
 - 📫 How to reach me @premganesan6@gmail.com

 <!---
 premkumar6/premkumar6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.